AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 .. note::

 	- Managed CloudN only supports High-Performance (Insane Mode) encryption connection.
-It works with Aviatrix Transit Gaateways with Insane Mode enabled.
+It works with Aviatrix Transit Gateways with Insane Mode enabled.

 	- This solution applies to over AWS Direct Connect, Azure ExpressRoute and Internet.